 Experience analytics best practices

-Of course, you have to leverage experience analytics properly to see major benefits and to avoid turning your target audience members away.
+Of course, you have to use experience analytics properly to see major benefits and to avoid turning your target audience members away.
 To do that, you should keep these best practices in mind:

 Decide which data points apply to different portions of customer journeys